aretasg/preFold/README.md

 # preFold

 A CLI tool to predict foldability of a peptide sequence.
-The program accepts a FASTA file with multiple number of peptide sequences as input.
+The program accepts a FASTA file with a multiple number of peptide sequences as input.

 ## Getting Started